TheQuazman/in-golden-flame-act-1-actors/README.md

 ### The Community at Large

 I decided to make this because of how grateful I am for all the other tools made and help provided by the Lancer community as a whole.
-Hopefully this is useful to get people off the ground running with the base actors made for the pre-written encounters in In Golden Flam Act 1.
+Hopefully this is useful to get people off the ground running with the base actors made for the pre-written encounters in In Golden Flame Act 1.